c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 After the processing is complete, you can access quality control plots in the report/ directory and you can find peak data in the peak_call/ directory.

 For more information about output formats please consult the webpage of the third party tools used in the pipeline steps.
-See :ref:`Pipeline Reference Guide<docs_pipeline_ref>` for pipeline steps and third party toos usage.
+See :ref:`Pipeline Reference Guide<docs_pipeline_ref>` for pipeline steps and third party tools usage.

 .. note::